joshuayoes/concerts-near-me/README.md

 ### Generating Mock Payloads

 For quickly developing HTML files to test against locally, utilize the `yarn generate-mock` script.
-It accepts two arguments: `venueName` and `url`. `venueName` should be the name of the venue in PascalCase, and will generate an HTML file in `src/__tests__/__mocks__` with the same name. `url` is the url of the website you want to scrape and get an HTML payload from.
+It accepts two arguments: `venueName` and `url`. `venueName` should be the name of the venue in PascalCase, and will generate an HTML file in `src/__tests__/__mocks__` with the same name. `url` is the URL of the website you want to scrape and get an HTML payload from.
 Example: `yarn generate-mock Washingtons https://washingtonsfoco.com/events/`